NtemKenyor/sonicvault512/README.md

 ## 🚀 Key Features

-- **Decentralized Staking Hubs**: Create your own staking hubs with verified or non-verified systems.
+- **Decentralized Staking Hubs**: Create your own yield platforms and staking hubs with verified or non-verified systems.
 - **Gamification**: Engage in daily challenges and earn rewards.
 - **Airdrop Rewards**: Participate in airdrops and grow your crypto portfolio.
 - **Enhanced Security**: Built with advanced DeFi security mechanisms to protect your assets.